maminech/aminoss_photography/DEPLOYMENT_SUMMARY.md

 ## 📦 WHAT'S INCLUDED

-This deployment package contains everything needed to migrate the Aminoss Photography platform from Vercel to the client's hosting infrastructure.
+This deployment package contains everything needed to migrate the Innov8 Production platform from Vercel to the client's hosting infrastructure.

 ### Documentation Files: